 Their latest set of ‘disappointing’ results, which show food sales also starting to tank, triggered a further slew of premature obituaries.
 In Marketing Week, Mark Ritson bases a piece on brand equity on M&S’s predicament.
 He sounds the death knell, concluding that any brand occupying the ‘middle ground’ is a surefire goner, as we’re all busy stocking up on sweatshop t-shirts whilst doing our weekly shop at Asda.

-Sorry, Mark, but I beg to differ on this one.
+I must beg to differ on this one.
 M&S’s problem is they consistently ignore the wealth of free market research at their disposal.

 These insights are free, consistent and gold-dust.
 But the points so frequently raised are never addressed.
 M&S is not actually listening to their customers, instead pinning their hopes on ‘fashion directors’ and supermodels.